tesla/book-tycho/en/01-introduction/01-chapter1.md

     </project>

 The build will produce the jar for the feature in the target folder.
-However note that this archive does not include the plugins listed in the features.
+Note that this archive does not include the plugins listed in the features.
 The gathering of features and plugins is usually handled by the eclipse-repository presented in a following chapter.